Yibarek/online-judge/README.md

 <h1>INSTALLATION</h1>
 <h2>Step 1: Install Required Software</h2>
 Before getting started, ensure that your machine meets the system requirements for running Laravel projects.
-You’ll need to have the following software installed:<br><br>
+You’ll need to have the following software installed:<br>
 <b>PHP:</b> Install the latest stable version of PHP on your machine.
 You can download it from the official PHP website (https://www.php.net/downloads.php).

 <b>Composer:</b> Laravel relies heavily on Composer, a dependency management tool for PHP.
 Install Composer by following the instructions on the Composer website (https://getcomposer.org/download/).